 The Year We Seized the Day: A True Story of Friendship and Renewal on the Camino, Elizabeth Best and Colin Bowles

-This funny and brutally frank Camino de Santiago book shares the perspective of two authors; one who had always wanted to go and another who had never given it another thought.
+This funny and brutally frank Camino de Santiago book shares the perspective of two authors; who were friends before they went.
+However, the Camino tested them as individuals as well as their friendship.
 They were both under-prepared and the Camino worked its magic on them the slow, hard way.
 The book is “… more about what happens when you have the time and space to look within yourself.”

 The Way, My Way, Bill Bennett

 Bennett is a Bill Bryson doppelganger and his self-deprecating humor serves him well as he walks the Camino in his own way. “…the Camino gives you what you need just when you need it.
 I think that Bennett discovered that, on his own terms.”

 Spiritual and Religious Memoirs